ConvLab/ConvLab-2/README.md

 2. Please add a file called `model_description.txt` in the directory `multiwoz-dst` and/or `crosswoz-dst`, and add a brief description of your system.
 Based on the information you provide, we will make some summarization for our track review.
 3. Zip them and submit.

 Notice: the final score will be the average of performance on the released data and the hidden data.
+We will use the `sys_state_init` of CrossWOZ dataset as DST label.

 **If you are participating in both tasks, you can submit one zip file with both tasks' results.**